 Term Life Insurance policies can be used to help:

 - Tax-free death benefit paid to the beneficiaries

 - Sustain a small business in your absence

 - Avoid leaving a burden of debt on your loved ones after you're gone (such as a home equity line of credit, a home mortgage or a car loan)

 You may also want to consider Credit Life & Disability Insurance, which is a type of life insurance designed to cover specific debt.

-Term life insurance provides death benefit protection for a specified period of time.
-Proceeds are payable to a beneficiary at the death of the insured, provided the death occurs within a specified period such as 5 or 10 years.
-Term life insurance is typically the least expensive type of life insurance as it covers a shorter period of time (i.e. from 1 to as many as 30 years) and does not include any cash value at the end of the term.
+Term Life Insurance provides death benefit protection for a specified period of time.
+Proceeds are payable to a beneficiary at the death of the insured, provided the death occurs within the term of the life insurance policy.
+Term Life Insurance is typically the least expensive type of life insurance, as it covers a shorter period of time (from one to as many as 30 years) and does not include any cash value at the end of the term, like

-- Term insurance can be used on its own or to supplement a permanent life insurance policy and provide additional coverage
+- Term Life Insurance can be used on its own or to supplement a Permanent Life Insurance policy and provide additional coverage

-- Certain riders (or options) can be attached to term life insurance policies which enhance the basic coverage offered under the policy
+- Certain riders (or options) can be attached to Term Life Insurance policies, which are designed to enhance the basic coverage offered under the policy

 - Your beneficiary will be paid the face value of the policy if death occurs before the term expires